MarcusAlves02/Finan-as/Piotroski F-score/README.md

 ## 📈 Key Findings

 - Portfolios based on **F-Scores 7 and 8** consistently outperformed the IBOV.
-- Low-score portfolios (**F-Scores 0 to 3**) underperformed and often destroyed shareholder value.
+- Low-score portfolios underperformed and often destroyed shareholder value.
-- The **COVID-19 crisis (2020)** was highlighted to visualize how different scoring strategies reacted under stress.

 ---